 7. Screen Recording of User Behavior

-In Yandex.Metrica, this feature is provided by Webvisor – a tool that records a video of every session.
+In Yandex.Metrica, this feature is provided by Webvisor – a tool that records a video of a session.
 Online marketers and UX specialists know about such a solution but don’t usually use it.
 Why?

 Everything depends on the actual traffic to a website.
 If you have 10 visitors per day, the number of videos will be relatively small.
-You can easily watch them to detect anomalies in user behavior.
-It’s much more difficult to analyze such information when traffic reaches several thousands (or even dozens and hundreds or thousands) of visitors per month.
-You will waste a lot of time watching the videos or just limit yourself to several recordings.
+You can easily watch them detect anomalies in user behavior.
+It’s much more difficult to analyze such information when traffic reaches several thousand (or even dozens and hundreds or thousands) of visitors per month.
+You will waste a lot of time watching the videos or limit yourself to several recordings.

 8. How Are Heatmaps Displayed

 Each of the analyzed alternatives has a different type of report.
 Unfortunately, online marketing and design beginners usually don’t pay attention to this.

 For example, if you decide to use the heatmap offered by Hotjar, you will get a screenshot of the analyzed page with a heatmap layer added on top: